 Step 1 - Examine Adhesive Closely

 In order to know how to move forward you need to know what you are dealing with.
 Certain adhesives require different practices in order to remove.
 Gently rub your finger over the adhesive.
-If it is hard and has no give then you are dealing with a strong adhesive, like super bonding glue.
+If it is hard and has no give you are dealing with a strong adhesive, like super bonding glue.

-If, however, it feels soft and pliable then you are looking at a rubber cement type.
+If, however, it feels soft and pliable you are looking at a rubber cement type.
 Sticker and tape residue is usually crusty-looking and relatively flat, and often some of the paint around it is missing.